Yeocomico Church: Objects

 The communion table is the oldest in the state and is undoubtedly an original feature of this church.
 It is a walnut table with dimension of 65 inches × 30".
 It has baluster-like, robust legs and a bottom rail on all four sides.
 The molding of the edge of the upper rail is a reversed S (cyma reversa).
 Reportedly it was used as a chopping block by an American patrol during the War of 1812, and it shows a documented disregard of the sacerdotal nature of communion tables in early American churches cited by Upton as including: use as a desk for in-church schools, use as a hat table, instances of their being "pushed around carelessly," going so far that stray dogs stole the communion bread and even urinated on the table legs.
 Hence, regulations were passed that the table in each church must be located on the east wall and that a protective rail be erected around it.
 The use of any church as a school, in particular, is puzzling because most colonial vestries scrupulously avoided using the church even for parish business, meeting in a separate vestry house close by a church or in the room formed by bell towers such as at St. Peter's, New Kent County.
 The vestry house for this church remained as a ruin just outside the west wall until 1820.

 The baptismal font of gray polished marble is original to the church.
 It is octagonal in shape and now stands on a painted, white sandstone pedestal of unknown origin that is not original.
 It is on the far northwest corner of the platform holding the pulpit.
 It was most probably, like that of all but three surviving fonts for colonial churches, made without a pedestal and placed on a table inside the church instead.
 Upton notes that it closely resembles baptismal bowls in books of standardized fonts common in England at the time.

 Other objects are also associated with the church from colonial days.
 The silver-plated chalice is probably and earlier one that has been "reworked".
 There is a sundial to the south of the church either donated or fabricated by Philip Smith in 1717.
-Five colonial grave markers are spaced throughout the churchyard: in 1963, three were illegible and two were table tombs moved from "Wilmington" (Wilmington, Virginia, is over one hundred miles northwest of Yeocomico).
+Five colonial grave markers are spaced throughout the churchyard: in 1963, three were illegible and two were table tombs moved from "Wilmington" home of the Newton family about a mile and a half west of the church.
+[DELETE (Wilmington, Virginia, is over one hundred miles northwest of Yeocomico).]

 The church is surrounded by a wall of modern origin, one of several replacements.
 In 1838, this wall is reported by Bishop Meade as "mouldering away" while the obviously old sections of the wall may be "very old".
 The present gates may have been present in 1920 as a painting of that date shows similar gates in place.
 Colonial churches only sporadically had graveyards such as this one enclosed by walls as most parishioners tended to inter their dead on their own plantations or farms.